akvorado/akvorado/docs/configuration.md

 configuration keys:

 - `inputs` to specify the list of inputs
-- `workers` to specify the number of workers to spawn to handle decoding
-- `queue-size` to specify the number of flows to queue when pushing them to the core component

 Each input should define a `type` and `decoder`.
 For `decoder`, only `netflow` is currently supported.
 As for the `type`, both `udp` and